woozyking/techies/README.md

 ### `Queue` Implementations (backed by Redis)

-1. `techies.landmines.Queue`, based on Redis List.
+1. `techies.Queue`, based on Redis List.
 Interfaces are almost standard queue compatible.
-2. `techies.landmines.UniQueue`, based on Redis Sorted Set.
-Inherits `techies.landmines.Queue` but ignores repetitive items, keeps items unique.
+2. `techies.UniQueue`, based on Redis Sorted Set.
+Inherits `techies.Queue` but ignores repetitive items, keeps items unique.
 Score of the sorted set member is epoch timestamp from `time.time()`.
-3. `techies.landmines.CountQueue`, based on Redis Sorted Set.
-Inherits `techies.landmines.UniQueue` but score is used as a count of item appearance, that the item has the highest count gets placed in front to be `get` first
+3. `techies.CountQueue`, based on Redis Sorted Set.
+Inherits `techies.UniQueue` but score is used as a count of item appearance, that the item has the highest count gets placed in front to be `get` first.

+### `logging.Handler` Implementation

+1. `techies.QueueHandler`, inherits standard `logging.Handler` that `emit` to any standard `Queue` compatible implementations, including all the `Queue` implementations in this library.

 ## Prerequisites